RusDavies/moose-inventory/README.md

 The *moose-inventory* tool performs database operations in a transactional manner.
 That is to say, either all operations of a command succeed, or they are all rolled back.

 ###Walk-through examples
-In this example, we will walk through the process of creating two hosts and two groups, assigning variables to each, and then then associating hosts with groups.
-Once done, we will then remove each association, variable, group and host.
+This walk-through goes through the process of creating three hosts and three groups, assigning variables to some of each, and then associating hosts with groups.
+Once done, each association, variable, group, and host are removed.

 We start by creating three hosts, in this case named *host1*,  *host2*, and *host3*.
 Note, we can add as many hosts as we desire via this single command.
 Also, although we have used short names here, we could equally have used fully qualified names.